High-Performance Near-Infrared Quantum Emission from Color Centers in hBN: Results and Discussion

-Next, the intensity of the same SQE versus the excitation pump power is measured to examine power broadening (Supplementary Note 3).
-The integrated intensity of the SQE clearly shows a saturation behavior, which is the typical signature of an individual two-level system.
-We fit the data to a first-order saturation model \cite{allen2012optical}, $I = I_{sat}P/(P + P_{sat})$, to fit the background corrected experimental data points, where $P_{sat}$ and $I_{sat}$ are the saturated excitation laser power and intensity, respectively.
-The best fit to the experimental data yields a saturation power of 1.1 mW and saturation intensity of 0.82 MHz.
-Owing to their narrow linewidth, these NIR SQEs reach saturation intensities of nearly 1 MHz under non-resonant excitation, which is on par with the brightest hBN SQEs reported to date without any optical-cavity enhancement \cite{xu2021creating}.
-We then perform polarization-resolved PL measurements to characterize the SQE polarizability where we observe high visibilities for both the absorption and emission dipoles alongside a distinct misalignment between them (Supplementary Note 4).
+Next, we measured the integrated PL intensity as a function of excitation power to assess the brightness and saturable response of these NIR SQEs (Supplementary Note~5).
+In each case, the emission exhibits a clear saturation behavior, which is the characteristic signature of an individual localized optical transition with a finite excited-state occupation.
+We fit the data to a first-order saturation model \cite{allen2012optical}, $I = I_{\mathrm{sat}}P/(P + P_{\mathrm{sat}})$, where $P_{\mathrm{sat}}$ and $I_{\mathrm{sat}}$ are the saturation power and saturation intensity, respectively.
+As shown in Fig.~S6c, three representative NIR SQEs exhibit saturation powers of 704~$\mu$W, 3.0~mW, and 1.0~mW, with corresponding collection-corrected saturation intensities of 2.8~MHz, 5.8~MHz, and 1.9~MHz, respectively.
+These values demonstrate that the NIR defects are not only clearly saturable single emitters, but also bright, reaching emitted photon rates in the multi-megahertz regime without any optical-cavity enhancement.
+The observation of several-MHz saturation intensities is particularly notable for hBN emitters in this spectral range, where achieving both strong single-photon character and high brightness has remained challenging.
+The spread in saturation power and maximum emitted count rate further highlights emitter-to-emitter variation in local environment, excitation efficiency, and optical coupling, while at the same time showing that high brightness is not limited to a single exceptional SQE.
+Taken together, these measurements establish that this oxygen-related NIR emitter platform combines robust quantum-emitter behavior with reproducibly high photon flux, placing these SQEs among the brightest hBN single emitters reported to date in the near-infrared without optical-cavity enhancement \cite{xu2021creating}.
+We then perform polarization-resolved PL measurements to characterize the SQE polarizability where we observe high visibilities for both the absorption and emission dipoles alongside a distinct misalignment between them (see Supplementary Note 6 for further details).

-The excited-state lifetime of the same SQE was extracted by performing time-resolved PL dynamics of the SQE using a pulsed laser excitation at 660 nm, resulting in an SQE radiative recombination lifetime of 1.74 ns (Supplementary Note 3).
-SQEs measured from different samples have similar excited-state lifetimes on the order of $\sim$ 1-2 ns (Supplementary Note 3).
-This reaffirms that these SQEs have the potential for high brightness up to the GHz range, due to their high intrinsic recombination decay rate.
+The excited-state lifetime of another representative SQE was extracted by performing time-resolved PL dynamics of the SQE using a pulsed laser excitation at 660 nm, resulting in an SQE radiative recombination lifetime of 1.74 $\pm$ 0.02 ns (Supplementary Note 5).
+SQEs measured from different samples have similar excited-state lifetimes on the order of $\sim$ 1-2 ns (Supplementary Note 5).